According to humorist Mark Twain“There are two types of speakers: those that are nervous and those that are liars.”

 Professional actors goof all the time, it’s certainly nothing to be ashamed of.
 Retakes and editing are the solution.

-For one thing, remember that most viewers really don’t WANT to be staring at lots of gorgeous people.
+As much as the world pushes beauty, beauty, beauty, truth is many viewers really don’t WANT to be staring at lots of gorgeous people.
 Constantly looking at Barbie and Ken dolls is intimidating for most viewers because it makes them feel bad about their own looks.
 They feel like they can’t measure up.
-Psychological research that shows being bombarded with images of sexy, gorgeous people all the time breeds insecurity and leads to things like eating disorders.
+Psychological research shows being bombarded with images of sexy, gorgeous people all the time breeds insecurity and leads to things like eating disorders, especially among teens.

 Watching a “normal” looking person on camera actually helps viewers feel more comfortable.
 They will relate to the normal looking person more easily, and THAT’S what you really want, to build that relationship through video.